 The West Lake Sammamish Parkway SE, Phase 2, project is the second of five anticipated segments of the Parkway slated for improvements (from Interstate 90 to the Redmond border, south of NE 24th Street).
-Phase 2 work will extend from the Northeast 200 block to the Northeast 800 block (project map).
+Phase 2 work will extend from approximately the Northeast 200 block to the Northeast 800 block (project map).
 The project will be done in coordination with Bellevue Utilities' West Lake Sammamish Parkway Water Pressure Project.

 Transportation improvements include new pavement, an 8-10-foot wide multipurpose path on the west side, a landscaped buffer, two 10-foot wide travel lanes and a four-foot shoulder on the east side.
 In addition to Utilities' work to replace water mains, other improvements will feature new lighting, landscaping, irrigation and storm drainage.